• News

 Bluewater kayakers stress that experience and good equipment are crucial.
 Rookies who got fired up by forum reports, and then paddled offshore in sketchy craft, have gotten into trouble.
 Determined to reach fish-attracting steel platforms that look enticingly close to the beach, some have used kayaks that leaked badly.
 One duo even tied two ‘yaks together with plywood that disintegrated miles from land.
 Fortunately they climbed a Gulf platform and called for assistance with their one working cell phone.

-Learning the basics before going offshore kayaking is key: practice in bay waters, learn balance, stamina and paddling efficiently.
+Learning the basics before going ocean kayaking is key: practice in bay waters, learn balance, stamina, and paddling efficiently.
 Practice flipping in deep water and climbing back in.
 Launch repeatedly in moderate surf, and return without mishap.

 “It’s been hit or miss the past couple of years, and state water snappers have dropped in size from fishing pressure,” Johnson says.
 “When closures were imposed in federal waters, people hammered state waters for snapper.
 That’s the downside to federal closures.
 There are big snappers out there, but it’s all about finding structure, whether natural or man-made.
 Natural rock ledges parallel the Padre Island, and then there are natural reefs like sunken shrimp-boat wrecks, starting only 200 yards off the beach.”